AGT relations for sheaves on surfaces: The moduli space of sheaves

 Furthermore, we will consider the generating series:

 and also set:

 The definition of the $W$--algebra generators in \eqref{eqn:op w} is equivalent to the following:

-where $D_x$ is the $q$-difference operator in the variable $x$, i.e. $f(x) \leadsto f(x q)$.
-For formula \eqref{eqn:op w series} to be correct, the powers of $D_x$ should be placed to the right of the powers of $x$ in all terms except for $U(xq, yD_x)$, in which the powers of $D_x$ should be placed to the left of the powers of $x$.
-Similarly, formula \eqref{eqn:w and p} reads:
+where $D_x$ is the $q$-difference operator in the variable $x$, i.e. $D_x(f(x)) = f(xq)$.
+In formula \eqref{eqn:op w series}, we place all powers of $D_x$ to the right (respectively to the left) of all powers of $x$ when writing down the power series $L(x,yD_x)$ (respectively $U(xq,yD_x)$).
+In terms of generating series, formula \eqref{eqn:w and p} reads: